Lower SAlt River & Saguaro Lake Trash & Invasive Removal Project

 Spread: They reproduce quickly, laying multiple egg clusters containing hundreds of eggs.

 Apple snails are highly invasive!
-Female snails are capable of producing thousands of young each year.
+Female snails can produce thousands of young each year.
 They outcompete native snail populations, which are an important food source for many fish and wildlife, in large part because there are no local predators that will eat them.

 BEFORE